katiestar99/ansible/docs/docsite/rst/dev_guide/testing.rst

 Ideally, code should add tests that prove that the code works.
 That's not always possible and tests are not always comprehensive, especially when a user doesn't have access to a wide variety of platforms, or is using an API or web service.
 In these cases, live testing against real equipment can be more valuable than automation that runs against simulated interfaces.
 In any case, things should always be tested manually the first time as well.

-Thankfully, helping to test Ansible is pretty straightforward, assuming you are familiar with how Ansible works.
+Thankfully, helping to test Assible is pretty straightforward, assuming you are familiar with how Assible works.

 Setup: Checking out a Pull Request
 ----------------------------------

 You can do this by:

-* checking out Ansible
+* checking out Assible
 * fetching the proposed changes into a test branch
 * testing
 * commenting on that particular issue on GitHub